 “That wretch has shut her mouth,” said her aunt.
 “Then pour it down her ears and nose.
 Do whatever it takes to kill her.
-Her actions lead to this.
+Her actions led to this.
 She deserves to die,” said her father.

 This is not an excerpt from a story.
 In 2003, a couple, a Dalit youth named S.Murugesan and a Vanniyar girl named D. Kannagi was forcefully fed poison because of inter-caste marriage.
 When the girl refused to open her mouth, the poison was poured down her ears and nose.

 You might have believed that, by now, discrimination based on caste should have been erased from human minds.
 But that’s just a belief after all.
 The perceived lower castes – Dalits, Atishudras and OBCs consisting of 70% of the total population in India are still the puppets of powerful positions.
 They are not just socially, economically, educationally backwards but also in aspects of receiving respect and values from the oppressive society.

-We live in a country where it is considered to degrade your value and position as a person in the society if there is a relation between two different castes in the family.
-Not just caste but the economic difference, religious belief, colour of skin, social status, the background of family and the list is endless!
+We live in a country where it is considered to degrade your value and position as a person in society if there is a relation between two different castes in the family.
+Not just caste but the economic difference, religious belief, colour of skin, social status, the background of the family, and the list is endless!

-The constitution consists of several laws protecting these oppressed communities but none of them are implemented or administered properly, there is a lack of judiciary initiatives which mars the effectiveness of even a strong act like the Scheduled Castes and Tribes ( Prevention of Atrocities ) Act, 1989.
-Article 15 and 16 states that there should be no discrimination on the basis of caste, religion, race or place of birth on any grounds.
+The constitution consists of several laws protecting these oppressed communities.
+Still, none of them is implemented or administered properly; there is a lack of judiciary initiatives which mars the effectiveness of even a strong act like the Scheduled Castes and Tribes ( Prevention of Atrocities ) Act, 1989.
+Article 15 and 16 states that there should be no discrimination based on caste, religion, race or place of birth on any grounds.

 Caste is a notion, a state of mind.
 Destruction of caste does not therefore mean the destruction of a physical barrier.
 It means a notional change.

 The community itself is incorporated with the idea of illogical marginalisation of Dalits and OBCs labelling as lower statuses (from the shastras) and a prevalent patriarchal society ruling over women in the community is what leads India to be the only country with caste discrimination.